sdwebui-extensions/comfyui_HiDream-Sampler/README.md

 ## Requirements
 - ComfyUI
 - GPU (for model inference)

-## Notes
-Models are cached after the first load to improve performance and use 4-bit quantization models from https://github.com/hykilpikonna/HiDream-I1-nf4.
+- Models are cached after the first load to improve performance and use 4-bit quantization models from https://github.com/hykilpikonna/HiDream-I1-nf4.
-Ensure you have sufficient VRAM (e.g., 16GB+ recommended for full mode).
+- Ensure you have sufficient VRAM (e.g., 16GB+ recommended for full mode).

 ## Credits